Saint-Nneka/Glasp-Assignment/GlaspExtension.md

 Click on the twitter icon <img src="https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fpluspng.com%2Fimg-png%2Ftwitter-png-logo-logo-twitter-in-png-2500.png&f=1&nofb=1&ipt=444a322236ff607fa7d735451ffeca59b001150f95c0b2a02813d019055ce5bb&ipo=images" height="15"> to share your highlight directly from the browser to your twitter page.
 To jot down the highlighted text, click on the note-taking icon :writing_hand: .
 Your note will be displayed on the Glasp extension sidebar.

-###  5.2. <a name='Sidebarfeatures'></a>Sidebar features
+###  4.2. <a name='Sidebarfeatures'></a>Sidebar features

 ![Glasp Extension Sidebar](https://res.cloudinary.com/dvwkqsotl/image/upload/v1683029966/Tech%20assign2/Glasp_extension_Sidebar_g8lw02.png)

  **:one: Share Highlights**

 Directly share your webpage highlight on twitter, facebook, linkedin or mail by clicking on share highlight.
 For sharing on other platforms, click on copy link, and proceed to paste it wherever you want.
-Your Glasp extension has a Readwise integration so that you can easily export your content.
+Your Glasp extension has a [Readwise integration](https://medium.com/glasp/tutorial-how-to-export-web-highlights-into-readwise-2311e85ccaca) so that you can easily export your content.

 **:two: Go to Home**